masastack/MASA.Utils/src/Masa.Utils.Exceptions/README.md

 Provides a model for handling web application exceptions

-* Support custom handling exceptions for handling non-framework exceptions
+* Support custom handling exceptions for handling exceptions not provided by Masa
 * Take over the `UserFriendlyException` exception and respond with a status code of 299 and return a friendly error message
 * Handle all exceptions by default, and output `An error occur in masa framework` externally